-Dunn Field Area - Hazard Summary Hazardous Product General Description Health Effects Downwind Evacuation Fire HPZ Public Safety (immediate precautionary measures) Methane Often referred to as "sweet gas".
+Dunn Field Area - Hazard Summary Hazardous Product General Description Health Effects Downwind Fire Evacuation HPZ Public Safety (immediate precautionary measures) Methane Often referred to as "sweet gas".
 Flammable.
-Lighter than air.
+Lighter then air.
 Vapors may cause dizziness or asphyxiation without warning.
-Some may be irritating if inhaled at Large Spill If tank, rail car or tank truck is 330 ft Natural gas, compressed At room temperature and standard pressure, methane is a colorless, odorless gas.
+Some may be irritating if inhaled at Large Spill If tank, rail car or tank truck is Natural gas, compressed Lighter than air.
+At room temperature and standard pressure, methane is a colorless, odorless gas.
 It is the simplest a kane and the main component of natural gas. high concentrations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.
 Consider initial downwind evacuation for at least 1/2 mile involved in a fire, isolate for 1 mile in all directions; also, consider initial evacuation for 1 mile in all directions.
-Petroleum Crude Oil Brown to black.
+330 ft Petroleum Crude Oil Brown to black.
 Viscous liquid.
 May contain or release poisonous hydrogen sulfide gas.
-Extremely flammable liquid and vapour and/or toxic gases.
+Extremely flammable liquid and vapour Inhalation or contact with material may irritate or burn skin and eyes.
+Fire may produce irritating, corrosive and/or toxic gases.
+Vapors may cause dizziness or suffocation.
 Large Spill Consider initial downwind evacuation for at least 1000 ft If tank, rail car or tank truck is involved in a fire, isolate for 1/2 mile in all directions; also, consider initial evacuation for 1/2 mile in all directions.
 150 ft